-A sudden increase or decrease in weight without an apparent reason is cause for concern.
+A sudden increase or decrease in weight without any apparent reason is cause for concern.
 This is one of the most common symptoms of hypothyroidism.

 It occurs as a result of a poorly functioning thyroid, which slows down the entire body.
-This also causes you to experience changes in taste, such as foods no longer tasting the same, because a poorly functioning thyroid alters your senses (not only taste, but also touch and smell).
+This also causes you to experience changes in taste, such as foods no longer tasting the same.
+This is because a poorly functioning thyroid alters your senses (not only taste, but also touch and smell).

 5. Constant fatigue

-Somnolence and an increase in the number of hours you sleep each night may be a sign that something is wrong with your thyroid gland.
+Somnolence and an increase in the number of hours you sleep each night may be a sign that you have thyroid gland problems.
 When the thyroid gland isn’t producing enough hormones, the body slows down.
 This causes a feeling of constant fatigue.

-However, remember that these two problems are also present in those suffering from diabetes who aren’t properly managing their disease.
+However, remember that these two problems also occur in diabetes sufferers who are monitoring their illness properly.
 In any case, pay attention to your symptoms and don’t forget to talk to your doctor.